Software Development Life Cycle Processes

 Planning

-The Unqork Platform team receives requests for new features from customers, internal team members, creators, and solutions architects.
-The Platform team reviews and ranks these requests.
-Ranking the requests helps to decide which features the team works on and at what priority.
+The Unqork Platform team receives requests for new features from customers, internal team members, Creators Also known as Unqork users; anyone who is inside the Unqork platform., and solution architects.
+The Platform team reviews and prioritizes these requests to determine which features the team works on.
 Other teams work to research, design, and build solutions that address the problems the proposed features look to resolve.

 Iterative Development

 New features go through alpha, beta, and general access (GA) releases.
-Alpha releases are released internally, typically to solutions architects.
-Solutions architects provide feedback and the feature is updated accordingly.
-Beta releases are released to select customers in their Staging Environment.
-Customers provide additional feedback and teams update the feature based on the feedback.
+Alpha releases are released internally, typically to solution architects to test and provide feedback.
+Beta releases are released to select customers in their Staging environment.
+Customers provide additional feedback, and teams update the feature based on that feedback.
 GA releases are released platform-wide.
-All releases are behind a feature flag to allow Unqork to fully understand the impact of a new feature and make any required fixes.
-The feature flag is turned off if there is an issue with the feature and the team resolves the issue.
+All releases are behind feature flags so Unqork fully understands the impact of a new feature.
+If an issue occurs, the feature flag is disabled until the team resolves the issue.
 After a GA release, if no major issues or concerns arise for at least one release, then the feature flag is removed and the release is available for all customers.

 Continuous Integration and Testing

 The QA team assigns risk levels to features based on the likelihood that the feature causes regressions.
 Low-risk changes are less likely to cause regressions than high-risk changes.
 The QA team performs multiple tests through the process.
-They perform automated and manual regression tests and exploratory tests on new features to make sure no regressions are introduced.
+They perform automated and manual regression tests and exploratory tests on new features to ensure no regressions occur.
 Additionally, automated daily regression tests are run.

 Staged Deployment

 Unqork uses a staged deployment process.
 Any changes merged to a particular branch are deployed to internal environments overnight.
-These environments are used for internal testing, verification, and regular building.
-Unqork uses this process to catch any regressions before the code is ready for staging, UAT, and production environments.
+These environments are used for internal testing, verification, and regular configuration.
+Unqork uses this process to identify any regressions before the code is ready for staging, UAT, and production environments.

 The image below represents the Unqork SDLC:

-To start, someone at Unqork records a ticket for a bug or new feature request.
+To begin, Unqork records a ticket for a bug or new feature request.
 From there, the ticket follows this journey:

 Security and Development Process

 Security is everyone's responsibility at Unqork.
-Our security team created a set of guidelines that encompasses threat modeling, approval process, and requirements for the development process.
-They also created guidelines for engineers to ensure that the code they write is as secure as possible.
+Our Security team follows a set of guidelines that encompasses threat modeling, approval process, and requirements for the development process.
+They also create guidelines for engineers to ensure that the code they write is as secure as possible.
 There are mandatory code reviews and additional scrutiny is given to tickets related to security topics.
-Peers and security team members conduct reviews and test the changes before code is merged into the repository.
-Unqork also leverages a combination of scanning software to scan code and check for dependencies and performs container, infrastructure-as-code, and log scanning.
+Peers and Security team members conduct reviews and test the changes before the code is merged into the repository.
+Unqork also leverages a combination of scanning software to scan code and validate dependencies.
+They also perform container, infrastructure-as-code, and log scanning.

-Information classification, data-handling policies, and security configuration standards for networks, operating systems, applications and desktops are all topics covered in one or more of Unqork's security policies.
+Information classification, data-handling policies, and security configuration standards for networks, operating systems, applications, and desktops are all topics covered in one or more of Unqork's security policies.
 Security policy updates follow a similar process to the software development process.
 Policies are first developed in a draft stage.
-Policy drafts go through a review and approval stage.
-Finally policies are published to internal storage locations for consumption by the appropriate user bases.
+Policy drafts navigate through a review and approval stage.
+Then, policies are published to internal storage locations for consumption by the appropriate user bases.

 Release Process

 As seen in the SDLC diagram, product changes are released on a set schedule.
-Each step of the release process includes its own guidelines and processes.
+Each step of the release process includes guidelines and processes.

 - Unqork Staging Environment: Changes are released every night.

-- Client Staging Environments: Client Staging releases happen every six weeks, on Thursdays.
+- Client Staging Environments: Client Staging releases occur every six weeks.
 The release is tested for two weeks before the UAT release.

-- UAT Environments: UAT releases happen two weeks after the Client Staging release, on Thursdays.
+- UAT Environments: UAT releases occur two weeks after the Client Staging release.
 Releases go through UAT testing for two weeks.

-- Production Environments: Production releases happen two weeks after the UAT release, on Tuesdays.
+- Production Environments: Production releases occur two weeks after the UAT release.

 TIP For more information on the release process, see our Unqork Release Notes Process article.
-To learn more about the release schedule, see our 2023 Calendar.
+To learn more about the release schedule, view our 2025 Release Calendar.

 Application Development Process

-When you partner with Unqork to build an application, you'll follow a standardized proceed.
-An Engagement Delivery team led by an Engagement Manager and Solution Architect, along with two to four Technical Specialists help develop your solution.
-The first step in the application development process is a kick-off and requirements review meeting.
-The purpose of this meeting is to make sure your Engagement Delivery team understands your business, integration, and end-to-end API requirements, your data dictionary, your solution architecture, and any RBAC requirements.
+When you partner with Unqork to build an application, you'll follow a standardized process.
+An Engagement Delivery team led by an Engagement Manager and Solution Architect, along with two-to-four Technical Specialists, help develop your solution.
+The first step in the application development process is a kickoff and requirements review meeting.
+The purpose of this meeting is to ensure your Engagement Delivery team understands your business, integration, and end-to-end API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services. requirements.
+They also ensure your data dictionary, solution architecture, and any RBAC requirements are understood.

 When the process of building the application begins, a detailed best practices guideline is followed.
-Unqork also uses an automated guardrails review process to ensure configuration best practices are followed.
+Unqork also uses an automated guardrails review process to ensure configuration best practices are met.
 Following best practices and using automated guardrails helps technical specialists build secure applications quickly.
-As the configuration team builds the application, the QA team builds QA test cases for the application.
-This allows us to catch any future regressions before they can cause problems.
+As the configuration team builds the application, the QA team builds test cases for the application.
+Doing so lets Unqork identify any future regressions before issues occur.

-After the application is built, there's an additional round of testing and security review before the application is live.
-Additionally, Unqork performs daily static and dynamic application security testing and runs bug bounty and penetration test programs.
+After the application is built, there's an additional round of testing and security review before the application goes live.
+Unqork also performs daily static and dynamic application security testing, and runs bug bounty and penetration test programs.

-Unqork is continuously enhancing the platform with new features and capabilities through the release cycle.
-All of these enhancements are available to all customers across all platform levels.
-If you need a custom feature and it's included as part of the original scope of work or use case, then there's no additional fee to you.
+Unqork is continuously enhancing the platform with new features and capabilities throughout the release cycle.
+All of these enhancements are available to all customers across all environment levels.
+If you need a custom feature as part of the original scope of work or use case, there's no additional fee to you.
 If this custom feature is not included in the original scope of work or use case, then there could be a development or build fee.

 Product Roadmap

-Unqork is committed to accelerating application development by making no-code available to everyone as quickly as possible.
-We have a strong vision and a multi-year roadmap that include four pillars:
+Unqork is committed to accelerating application development by making our codeless platform available to everyone.
+We have a strong vision and a multi-year roadmap that includes the following pillars:

 -

-Creator productivity: We want to help enable creators to be as productive as possible.
+Creator productivity: We want to help enable Creators Also known as Unqork users; anyone who is inside the Unqork platform. to be as productive as possible.

 -

-Powerful application management: Allows creators the ability to manage their applications themselves in an easy and cohesive manner.
+Powerful application management: Lets Creators manage their applications themselves in an easy and cohesive manner.

 -